 The Certitude™ Functional Qualification System (See Figure 1) is the only solution that objectively measures the overall effectiveness of your verification environment.
 It identifies verification weaknesses that allow bugs to go undetected and lead to functional problems, silicon re-spins, and delays to market.
 For designs targeting automotive, Certitude assesses safety mechanisms as required by the ISO 26262 standard.
 The Certitude system does this with unique automation technology that provides quick feedback on the most serious problems and supports the efficient analysis and correction of problems.

-Confidence in Your Verification Environment
+Gaining Confidence in Your Verification Environment

-The Certitude system provides detailed information on the ability of your verification environment to activate, propagate and detect potential bugs in your design, exposing significant weaknesses that have gone unnoticed by other tools.
+The Certitude system provides detailed information on the ability of your verification environment to activate, propagate and detect “systematic faults” that represent potential bugs in your design, exposing significant weaknesses that have gone unnoticed by other tools.
 The system provides data to identify vulnerabilities in the stimuli, observability, checkers and assertions as well as holes in your verification plan.
 With the uncertainty removed, your verification efforts will be more reliable and efficient.

 Figure 1: Certitude Functional Qualification Process

-The Certitude system works in two modes:
+The Certitude system works in three modes: